umass-byrneb/CS326-Group-36/README.md

 snohria@umass.edu
 **Background knowledge:** C, Python, Java, HTML, CSS
 **Other Interests:** running, rock climbing, baking
 **Reflection:** I am interested in increasing students' accessability to affordable housing items and a more efficient exchange of existing resources.
 I believe this website will help people live well.

+**Simran Lekhwani**-Senio Computer Science Major slekhwani@umass.edu
+**Background Knowledge:** C, C++, Python, Java, Go, JS, SQL **Other Interests:** Dancing, Rock climbing, Reading **Reflection:** As a student who has lived off campus and is graduating as well, this application would be very helpful to reduce some stress associated with moving and relocating by introducing a platform that allows one to communicate with other individuals  who are interested in selling or buying furniture.